Basketball Rebounding Drills for Coaches

 Basketball Rebounding Drills

 There are two sides to rebounding in basketball: defensive and offensive.
-Both are critical to winning basketball games, and this collection of basketball rebounding drills will allow you to work on both of these areas.
+Both are critical to winning basketball games, and this collection of basketball rebounding drills will allow you to work with your team on both of these areas.

 Defensive rebounding allows teams to close out defensive possessions and get the transition offense off and running.
 Without defensive rebounding at a high level, opponents will continue to get chances to score, putting a considerable strain on a team’s defense.
 So, teams and players must be able to finish plays with defensive boards.

 These basketball rebounding drills are going to work on both defensive and offensive rebounding.
 They will work on all of the details of boxing out, going to get the ball, securing it, etc. Some of these rebounding drills will also work on what to do after pulling down the board.
-They will teach the player how to score off of an offensive rebound or how to outlet the ball on a defensive rebound to get the offense going.
+They will allow you to teach your players how to score off of an offensive rebound or how to outlet the ball on a defensive rebound to get the offense going.

 As much as rebounding the basketball is a mindset, it is also a skill that can be learned and developed.
 All of these basketball training videos will cover different rebounding drills and allow for the development of the skill of rebounding.